Courses & Units

-This unit introduces students to the operation principles and characteristics of electrical machines and transformers.
-Students will gain a thorough understanding of transformers, DC motors, induction machines and synchronous machines, with a particular focus on how these are utilised in industrial applications such as utility power system, wind power generation, fossil fuel power plants and industrial processes.
-Matlab/SimPowerSystems will be utilised by students in learning how to model and simulate systems featuring electrical machines and transformers.
+This unit introduces students to the operation principles and characteristics of electrical machines and transformers as well as the physics behind the operation of these machines.
+Students will gain a thorough understanding of transformers, DC motors, induction machines and synchronous machines.
 This unit prepares students to undertake future studies in Electrical Power Engineering.

 |Unit name||Electrical Machines and Transformers|

 |College/School||College of Sciences and Engineering

 School of Engineering

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.